top of page

 2) Drink Water Before Hot Chocolate (Yes, Really)

+I love chocolate.
+But I love not looking like a raisin more.
 I keep a glass of water by the kettle and drink it while it’s heating.

 Why it matters: Hydration supports circulation, digestion, joint health, and skin plumpness.
 It’s not glamorous, but it works.